Article 153 of the Constitution of Malaysia: Racial rioting

 On 13 May 1969, a few days after the 10 May general election, a race riot broke out.
 In the preceding election, parties like the Democratic Action Party (DAP, formerly the Malaysian branch of the PAP) and Parti Gerakan Rakyat Malaysia, which opposed special Bumiputra privileges, had made substantial gains, coming close to defeating the Alliance and forming a new government.
 The largely Chinese opposition Democratic Action Party and Gerakan later secured a police permit for a victory parade through a fixed route in Kuala Lumpur, the capital city of Malaysia.
 However, the rowdy procession deviated from its route and headed through the Malay district of Kampung Baru, jeering at the inhabitants.
-While the Gerakan party issued an apology the next day, UMNO announced a counter-procession starting from the head of Selangor state Dato' Harun bin Idris on Jalan Raja Muda.
+While the Gerakan party issued an apology the next day, UMNO announced a counter-procession starting from the Menteri Besar of Selangor, Harun Idris's house on Jalan Raja Muda.
 Reportedly, the gathering crowd was informed that Malays on their way to the procession had been attacked by Chinese in Setapak, several miles to the north.
 The angry protestors swiftly wreaked revenge by killing two passing Chinese motorcyclists, and the riot began.
-The official death toll was approximately 200, although some would later estimate it to be as high as 2000.
+The official death toll was approximately 200, although some would later estimate it to be as high as 2,000.
 The riot was later attributed to the underlying discontent among Malays due to poverty.